code-crow1337/Lassie_app_Frontend/README.md

 ## Troubleshooting
 #### Articles are not showing/Breeds not showing
 If you are running a virtual Android device you may not be able to fetch from the backend.
 Meaning a loading indicator keeps loading on the first screen.
-You need to change set the specific IP-address to the backend.
+You need to set the specific IP-address to the backend.

 On Linux/BASH run in a separate command window:
 ```ifconfig ```